 Implants are used as the support system for many other fixed dental components:

-- Implant supported crowns: this is a dental restoration created by inserting a titanium root into the jaw and attaching an artificial tooth.
+- Implant supported crowns (above): this is a dental restoration created by inserting a titanium rod into the jaw and attaching an artificial tooth.
 It has the appearance of a natural tooth embedded in your own natural gums.

-- Implant supported bridge: Similar to a fixed bridge, but supported by implants and crowns rather than sound teeth.
+- Implant supported bridge (below left): Similar to the typical bridge, but supported by implants and abutments rather than adjacent teeth.

-- Implant Supported Dentures: Implants are placed in the bone under the dentures and help secure them into place.
-There are a wide variety of attachments to retain either fixed or removable.
+- Implant Supported Dentures (below right): Implants are placed in the bone under the dentures and secure directly to the denture.
+There are a wide variety of attachments to maintain either “fixed” or “removable” dentures.